sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > Before we start an adventure, we need to figure out what kind of world
 > your characters come from.
 >
 > We'll go through a 3-step process to make what's called a Touchstone List.
 >
-> The Touchstone List is a tool I use to create the setting for the
+> The Touchstone List is a tool we use to create the setting for the
 > game.
 I'll also use it for inspiration on tones and themes.
 And we'll look
 > to it together when your characters are pushing the envelope, to answer
 > questions like "is that action even possible?"